yhy6f/nicar20_scraping_r/README.md

   + html_attr()
   + html_text()

 I will also offer some tips on how to deal with errors.

+A rendered HTML file of the tutorial can be found [here](https://rpubs.com/Jasmineyehan/582039).

 As homework, I ask you to try scraping some comment letters for a proposed federal rule.